drifter-handbook/drifter-handbook.github.io/_posts/2015-01-25-Jester-Klatz.md

 ### Story

 Jester Klatz’s home plane of Halcyon has survived two apocalypses and sits on the precipice of a third.
 From the idyllic hamlets built in the corpses of Giants to the sprawling ruins of Old World and the Sky Spire that bisects the horizon, espionage, war, and folly pollute the zeitgeist.
-This is the world Klats was born into, and it shaped him immensely.
+This is the world Klatz was born into, and it shaped him immensely.
 While he has since abandoned his past identity in favor of one derived from a children's fable, the trappings of his home continue to manifest in both his art.
 Themes of betrayal, folly and hubris, alongside the ever present imagery of bazare four-armed humanoids are omnipresent in his work.

 Klatz joined the Drifters by chance, after “freeing” an adventurer in the depths of the Borsian Marsh.
 The key the victim was carrying seemed to be calling deeper into the bog.
 A lone doorframe amidst the trees paradoxically opened into a crowded workshop.
 A wayward call, answered by chance, unwittingly freeing the Patchwork Bastard from prison he didn’t even know was trapping him.

+Yet even as careful as he has been, and with an entire multiverse to wreak havoc upon, the Jester’s actions have not gone unnoticed.
+It is only a matter of time before one of his”Detractors” catches up.

 ### Drifters